ajcouvre/firebase-test/README.md

-A test peroject for git commands and firebase
+A test peroject for git commands and firebase.

+Structure should have a devleopment and main branch.